GIO (software)

 GIO (Gnome Input/Output) is a library, designed to present programmers with a modern and usable interface to a virtual file system.
 It allows applications to access local and remote files with a single consistent API, which was designed "to overcome the shortcomings of GnomeVFS" and be "so good that developers prefer it over raw POSIX calls."

 GIO serves as low-level system library for the GNOME Shell/GNOME/GTK software stack and is being developed by The GNOME Project.
 It is maintained as a separate library, libgio-2.0, but it is bundled with GLib.
-GIO is free and open-source software subject to the requirements of the GNU Lesser General Public License.
+GIO is free and open-source software released under the GNU Lesser General Public License.